-• Guelph.
-Church of our Lady of Immaculate Conception is a dominant landmark.
-Irish-born Joseph Connolly, the principle architect of Catholic churches in the late 19 century Ontario, was inspired by the design of the Cologne Cathedral with a characteristic style of twin towers.

-Guelph City Hall is a two-story limestone building built in the Renaissance Rival style and is representative of a multi-functional city hall which contained the fire hall, public market, jail and library.
+- Guelph.
+Basilica of our Lady of the Immaculate Conception is a dominant landmark.
+Irish-born Joseph Connolly, the principle architect of Catholic churches in the late 19 century Ontario, was inspired by the design of the Cologne Cathedral with its characteristic style of twin towers. - Guelph City Hall is a two-story limestone building built in the Renaissance Rival style and is representative of a multi-functional city hall which contained the fire hall, public market, jail and library.